Beers15/reading-notes/Readings_CRUD.md

 1. In your own words, describe what each group of status code represents:

-  100’s = This series of codes signifies that a information response will be sent and that the server will try to send back what was requested
+  100’s = This series of codes signifies that an informational response will be sent and that the server will try to send back what was requested

   200’s = This series signifies various types of successful requests.